OctopusDeploy/docs/docs/deployment-process/variables/environment-specific-configuration-transforms-with-sensitive-values-in-octopus.md

 ---
-title: Configure Environment-specific Configuration Transforms While Keeping Sensitive Values in Octopus
+title: Environment-specific Configuration Transforms with Sensitive Values in Octopus
 description: How to configure environment-specific configuration transforms while keeping sensitive values in Octopus.
-position: 140
+position: 90
 ---

 Octopus Deploy has great support for transforming configuration files based on the environment or machine you're deploying to.